hopservices/metaflow-tools/aws/terraform/README.md

 ### Metaflow stack

-The metaflow sub-project provisions the metadata API, step functions, and an AWS Batch queue.
+The metaflow sub-project provisions the metadata API, AWS Step Functions, and an AWS Batch queue.
 For more details see the [README](aws/terraform/metaflow/README.md)

 Copy `example.tfvars` to `prod.tfvars` (or whatever environment name you prefer) and update that `env` name and the `region` as needed.
 These variables are used to construct unique names for infrastructure resources.

-Metadata API authentication: the endpoint is exposed to the public internet via API Gateway, but only accessible to the IPs that match `access_list_cidr_blocks` (default is none).
+Metadata API authentication: the endpoint is exposed to the public internet via Amazon API Gateway, but only accessible to the IPs that match `access_list_cidr_blocks` (default is none).

 Additionally:
 * There are variables which govern the three compute environments associated with the AWS Batch queue that can be adjusted based on needs.
-* The `enable_step_functions` flag can be set to false to not provision the step functions infrastructure.
+* The `enable_step_functions` flag can be set to false to not provision the AWS Step Functions infrastructure.
 * The `access_list_cidr_blocks` should be set to the network cidr blocks that will be accessing the metadata API.
 If you only need access from your local machine, determine your public ip address (`curl https://ifconfig.me/`) and add that value ot the list.

 Initialize the terraform: